-As a role model to young Muslim generations, Muslim and non-Muslim scholars during the era of of the Islamic Caliphate were known for their great achievements, enlightenment, elaborating the theories of the ancient Egyptians, Mesopotamians, Chinese, and Greeks.
+As a role model to young Muslim generations, Muslim and non-Muslim scholars, during the era of the Islamic Caliphate, were known for their great achievements, enlightenment, elaborating the theories of the ancient Egyptians, Mesopotamians, Chinese, and Greeks.

 They made groundbreaking medical discoveries as Europe went through the Dark Ages.

-Those scholars enjoyed a wide-ranging interest in health and disease, and the Muslim doctors wrote extensively, developing complex literature on medication, clinical practice, ailments, cures, treatments, and diagnoses.
+Those scholars had a wide-ranging interest in health and disease, and the Muslim doctors wrote extensively, developing complex literature on medication, clinical practice, ailments, cures, treatments, and diagnoses.

 The scientists of the medieval Islamic World expertly gathered data and ordered it so that people could easily understand and reference information through various texts.